Article written by

 Decarboxylation: After winterization comes decarboxylation, which is essentially heating the mixture to manipulate the cannabinoid profile.
 Decarboxylation converts THCa — THC’s non-psychoactive acidic precursor — into THC, making the formula more potent.

 Distillation: After extraction, winterization, and decarboxylation, processors finally distill the solution to its purest form.
 The fractional short-path distillation process uses heating and recooling to eliminate all residual solvents and separate the desired cannabinoids from the solution.
-Typically processors repeat this step several times to get a clear liquid, free from impurities, terpenes, and flavors.
+Typically processors repeat this step several times until they reach the end result: a clear liquid, free from impurities, terpenes, and flavors.

 Unlike live resin, distillate usages extend beyond those three areas.
 For example, distillates work great in edible recipes because they’re potent and flavorless.
 You can also find distillates in topicals, sublingual oils, and suppositories.